 The tonal sweet spot for you will depend on what sounds good to you, as well as the rest of the gear you are using.
 However some general recommendations to keep in mind are as follows:

 You want the bass side of your pickups to be lower than the treble side.
 This will prevent the wound strings from overpowering the treble strings.
 You also want to set the neck pickup a little lower than the bridge pickup.
 This is because the neck pickup typically generates a bit more volume.
 Finally, you want to tweak the heights of each of your pickups so that the volume of your guitar remains relatively stable when you toggle through each of them.

 Give this a go, and play around until you’ve found those beautiful blues tones you have in mind.

 Once you are happy with the height of your pickups, you want to make sure that you are using the right pickup positions at any given moment to sound like Robert Cray.

 As Cray notes in this video here, he toggles between different pickup positions as follows:

-- When playing rhythm, he typically uses the bridge pickup to create a warmer sound
+- When playing rhythm, he typically uses the neck pickup to create a warmer sound

 - For his solos, he generally opts to play in the second position, with his bridge and middle pickups selected together.